-The Théâtre du Châtelet organizes an hour-long music event for family audiences every Sunday.
+The Théâtre du Châtelet (closed until september 2019) organizes an hour-long music event for family audiences every Sunday.
 These events, called ‘Concertôt-Concertea’, are specially designed for children – fun and accessible concerts, often involving professional musicians and actors who explain how the musical instruments work.

 At the circus

 A trip to the circus remains one of the top things to do with kids.
 Paris has many popular circuses, from Cirque Bouglione to Cirque Fratellini, staging amazing shows that children will love.
 They feature trapeze artists, jugglers, clowns and a host of other enthralling acts to be enjoyed all year round.

 The best-known circus in Paris, Cirque d'hiver Bouglione, is also the oldest one in the world.
 Each year, from October to March, the Cirque Bouglione troupe puts on a new show that is full of comedic, burlesque, and acrobatic numbers.

 Every winter, the Cirque Pinder sets up its big top in the Pelouse de Reuilly for a few weeks.
 The highlight of this fabulous show: the amazing lion tamer Frédéric Edelstein and his 12 white lions.
 Children will be captivated.

 From October to March, the Cirque Alexis Gruss takes up its quarters at Porte de Passy.
 Each year it presents a wonderful new show combining equestrian acts and traditional circus skills to enchant children and adults alike.
 At the end of the year, the poetic Cirque Arlette Gruss is stopping by Paris to bring pleasure to young and old.